hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

   fails with an error if so.
 The validator also fails if it cannot add _all_ of the peers provided in a request without breaking the provided `maximum-peer-connectivity`.

+### Removing peers

+When the validator receives a new request for removing peers it does the
+following:

+- Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`;
+- If a peer is connected the validator removes it.
+Otherwise the `PEER_NOT_FOUND` error is thrown.

 ## Permissioning